Thomas Richards (Welsh politician)

 Born in Beaufort, Richards was educated at the Beaufort British School, before becoming a coal miner at the age of twelve.
 In 1884, he was the main founder of the Ebbw Vale and Sirhowy Colliery Workmen's Association, serving as its secretary and agent.
-The association became part of the South Wales Miners' Federation in 1898, Richards continuing as agent of its Ebbw Vale District until 1901, while also becoming the first general secretary of the SWMF.
+The association became part of the South Wales Miners' Federation in 1898, Richards continuing as agent of its Ebbw Vale District until 1901, while also becoming the first general secretary of the South Wales Miners' Federation.

 Richards was a supporter of the Liberal-Labour movement, and was elected to Monmouthshire County Council in 1904.
 That year, he won a by-election to become Member of Parliament for West Monmouthshire.
 In 1909, he was instructed by his trade union to resign the Liberal whip and take the Labour whip and at both the 1910 General Elections he stood as a Labour candidate.
 He held the seat until its abolition at the 1918 general election, when he was elected for the new Ebbw Vale constituency.
 He resigned from Parliament in 1920.

-Out of Parliament, Richards devoted his time to the SWMF, and the Miners' Federation of Great Britain (MFGB).
+Out of Parliament, Richards devoted his time to the South Wales Miners' Federation, and the Miners' Federation of Great Britain (MFGB).
 He represented them on the General Council of the Trades Union Congress from 1925, and served as President of the MFGB from 1929 to 1930.

 Richards was made a Privy Councillor in 1918.